stonepros/stone/doc/dev/developer_guide/dash-devel.rst

       "restful": "https://home:42931/"
   }

-By default, this environment uses a randomly chosen port for Ceph Dashboard and you need to use this command to find out which one it has become.
+By default, this environment uses a randomly chosen port for Stone Dashboard and you need to use this command to find out which one it has become.

 Docker